michael-gee/gee-ui/README.md

 # @gee-ui/react

-> ⚠️ This library is now depreacted.
+> ⚠️ Deveopment of this project is temporarily on hold until [Base UI](https://github.com/mui/base-ui) reaches beta or v1.
 >
-> A lot of what this library set out to achieve will be solved by the new component library [Base UI](https://github.com/mui/base-ui).
-> Instead of revinventing the wheel I plan on using that and hopefully contributing to it
+> The future plan of this project will be to combine the primitives from both Base UI (Radix for components not supported) and ShadCN/Tailwind/v0 for styling.

 React (TypeScript) component library which serves as a wrapper library around [shadcn/ui](https://ui.shadcn.com/).
 Unlock the same ease of use and customization for all components but with a single source of truth library.